CCPCookies/resourcesPublic/doc/source/OverviewDocuments/patchingProcess.rst

 For further practical examples refer to :doc:`../QuickStart/ExamplePatchCreationProcedure` and :doc:`../guides`

-*Note this is just one example usecase, carbon-resources is able to handle many usage scenarios.*
+*Note this is just one example use case, carbon-resources is able to handle many usage scenarios.*

 .. note::
     File uploading to CDN is outside the scope of carbon-resources currently.